TheiLLeniumStudios/CFX-SCRAPER/README.md

    - Host Type [Win/Linux]
    - Support Status
    - Online Owner Check (Currently On Their Server)
+   - Check what servers use what type of framework [ESX, QBCore, Vrp, etc]
 - Player Searching and Converting
    - Player Identifier [Actively on server]
    - Player Name [Actively on server]